josephbakarji/ml4science/content/notes/05_svd/svd_demo.md

 ## Principal Component Analysis

-So far, we've been dealing with data whose underlying patterns can be found through a relationship between inputs $x$ and outputs $y$: $y = f(x)$.
+So far, we've been dealing with data whose underlying patterns can be found through a relationship between inputs $$x$$ and outputs $$y$$: $$y = f(x)$$.
 However, what happens if the data doesn't have a clear output, and we're merely interested in identifying intrinsic patterns within the data itself?
 This scenario is a prime domain for unsupervised learning methods.

 Within unsupervised learning, one renowned example is Clustering, which aims to group similar data points together.
 Another pivotal method is Principal Component Analysis (PCA), the central theme of this discourse.
 PCA serves as a powerful tool for dimensionality reduction, enabling us to simplify the data without forfeiting its intrinsic structure and variability.

 PCA accomplishes this by identifying the principal components, which are the key directions along which the data exhibits the most substantial variance.
 Mathematically, these directions correspond to the eigenvectors of the data's covariance matrix, while the associated eigenvalues quantify the extent of variance along each direction.

-To delve deeper into the mechanics of PCA, let's consider a dataset $\{\mathbf x_i; i=1,\ldots, m\}$, which we can stack a matrix $X$, where each row corresponds to an observation and each column to a variable:
+To delve deeper into the mechanics of PCA, let's consider a dataset $$\{\mathbf x_i; i=1,\ldots, m\}$$, which we can stack a matrix $$X$$, where each row corresponds to an observation and each column to a variable:

 $$
 X = \begin{bmatrix}